Karla Amanda Brown, LMFT

 Marsha Elliott retired recently from the NYC Department of Education where she worked as a social worker and administrator for 30 years.
 She recently felt drawn back to her “first love” as a therapist and found AEDP as a perfect fit to hone her skills.
 “I consider it a privilege to work with the AEDP Vision Committee”.

 Marsha was an Experiential Assistant at the workshop, AEDP™ with applications to racialized and other relational developmental trauma, University of North Carolina at Chapel Hill; 2023.
+She is also a founding member of the AEDP Institute’s Vision Collective working to develop approaches to using AEDP to heal racialized trauma.

 Gerald Brooks, LCSW